 The blood draw process involves applying a tourniquet, selecting a vein, cleansing the patient’s skin, and inserting the needle.
 Once the blood is collected, it is saved for testing or transfusion.
 It’s important to note that not all patients handle their blood draws well.
 Many people are nervous or even petrified at the thought of giving blood.
 Therefore, having a great rapport with a patient is essential for calming their nerves and making the job easier.

-A Phlebotomist’s Hours
+Phlebotomist’s Work Hours

 This is where things get tricky.
 A phlebotomist’s work hours vary depending on their work environment.
 Those who work at a clinic can expect to work a standard 9-5.
 However, those employed at hospitals have much more erratic schedules.
 Like nurses, phlebotomists can be required to work day and night shifts throughout the week and be given 1-2 days off.
 Weekend shifts are a common occurrence if you work in the hospital setting.